gortonator/bsds-6650/assignments-2021/Assignment-2.md

 * How many queue consumers threads do I need to keep the queue size as close to zero as possible.

 Just to make things fun, [use this one for testing](https://github.com/gortonator/bsds-6650/blob/master/assignments-2021/bsds-summer-2021-testdata-assignment2.txt)
-It's a little big bigger - might be wise to test assignment 1 with this before get adventurous ;)
+It's a _little_ big bigger - might be wise to test assignment 1 with this before getting adventurous ;)

 You can use the RabbitMQ management console to track the number of messages in the queue, and producers and consumer rates.